GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week02-discussion.md

-# Statics Applied: Bridging Data & Decisions in Project Management

-*Part of my Elementary Statistics coursework at Florida Southern College, exploring how stats drive smarter project management decisions.*

-# Week 2 Discussion Topic:
+# Week 2 Discussion: Why Measures of Center & Variation Matter

+> *This discussion demonstrates how variation can uncover critical performance differences that averages alone may conceal, enhancing analysis of team output and delivery risk.*

+---

+## **Discussion Topic**

-#### Why is it important to consider both measures of center and measures of variation when analyzing a dataset?
+Why is it important to consider both measures of center and measures of variation when analyzing a dataset?
 Provide an example and construct a boxplot to visualize your explanation.
 Cite your sources.

 ---

 When analyzing business data sets, examining only measures of center provides an incomplete and potentially misleading picture.
-As Triola explains in our textbook, "we need objective measures instead of relying on subjective judgments" when evaluating variation (Triola, 2022, p.
+As Triola explains in our textbook, *"we need objective measures instead of relying on subjective judgments"* when evaluating variation (Triola, 2022, p.
 105).
 This principle is essential when drawing accurate results because two data sets can have identical means, but dramatically different amounts of variation.

 Drawing from my project management experience, I've created the following scenario: Two software development teams, **Team Alpha** and **Team Beta**, both complete an average of 15 user stories per sprint over their last 10 sprints.
-(A user story is a feature or task that needs to be completed, and a sprint is the 1-4 week window given to complete the tasks.)
+(A *user-story* is a feature or task that needs to be completed, and a *sprint* is the 1–4 week window given to complete the tasks.)
 Their performance data shows:

 **Team Alpha completion rates:** 14, 15, 16, 15, 14, 15, 16, 14, 15, 16
 **Team Beta completion rates:** 8, 25, 12, 18, 6, 22, 15, 19, 10, 15